 DNS stands for domain name system and translates domain names into IP addresses.
 However, sometimes the translation part leaks out of the VPN tunnel.
-This results in your original IP address, along with your location exposed to the outside world.
+This results in your original IP address and location being exposed to the outside world.

-On this site, you can see your IP address and the DNS addresses.
+You can see your IP and DNS addresses on this site.
 If you see any of your local DNS addresses, IP addresses, location, and other details matching your ISP, then your VPN has a DNS leak.

 Note that DNS leaks do not expose your IP address.
 Instead, it leaks the IP address and location of your Internet Service Provider, which you can use to track your IP address easily.

 WebRTC or Web Real-Time Communications is built-in with the most popular web browsers (like Firefox, Brave, Google Chrome, and Opera), enabling real-time communication.
 These include voice conversations, video chat, but it presents some vulnerabilities when using a VPN.
 Some websites can use this feature to look past your VPN and discover your original IP address.
 After that, they can provide or block content based on your real geo-location.
 When your IP address leaks out via WebRTC APIs, a WeBRTC leak occurs, and you can test it for yourself.